SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 - Set the project SDK to use the installed Zulu Java 8 SDK
 - Clone the SORMAS-Project repository and open the project in IntelliJ
 	- make sure the under "File -> Project Structure -> Modules" all the modules (except the android app - this should not be added) are recognized, if not add the modules with +
-- Make sure under "File -> Settings -> Plugins" Glassfish & Ant integrations are enabled (look into the "Installed" tab)
+- Make sure under "File -> Settings -> Plugins" Glassfish integration is enabled (look into the "Installed" tab)
 - Install the Vaadin Designer plugin
-- Make a copy of "build.properties.example" contained in "sormas-base", rename it to "build.properties" and set "glassfish.domain.root" to the location of the sormas domain located in the "glassfish/domains" folder inside your payara installation
-- Run "Maven install" on the sormas-base project
 - Add a Payara server to IntelliJ:
 	- go to "Run -> Edit configurations"
-	- add new configuration and choose from the templates Glassfish server
+	- add **new configuration** and choose from the templates **"Glassfish Server local"**
-	- select the payara5 directory for application server - and name the application server field Payara5
+	    - **Configure** the payara5 directory for application server from the cargo with **Glassfish Home**: `sormas-cargoserver/target/cargo/installs/payara-5.194/payara5` (find the current version in [pom.xml](sormas-cargoserver/pom.xml))
-	- specify server domain and credentials from the server setup
+	    - add the serverlibs to the libraries section: `sormas-base/dependencies/target/sormas-serverlibs-serverlibsjar.jar`
 	- add "http://localhost:6080/sormas-ui" under open browser section and check After launch checkbox
+    - in **Glassfish Server Settings** set the **Server domain** to: `sormas-cargoserver/target/cargo/configurations/payara/sormas`
+    - specify **credentials**.
+Default are username: `admin` and password: `adminadmin`
-	- under Deployment tab add the artifacts "sormas-ear", "sormas-rest" and "sormas-ui"
+	- under **Deployment tab** add the artifacts `sormas-ear`, `sormas-rest` and `sormas-ui`
-	- under Logs tab add new log with location pointing to the domain log (e.g.: payara5\glassfish\domains\sormas\logs\server.log)
+	- under **Logs tab** add new log with location pointing to the domain log (e.g.: `sormas-cargoserver/target/cargo/configurations/payara/sormas/logs/server.log`)
-	- under Startup/Connection tab make sure you do not pass environment variables (it's a currently open bug in intellij) - ignore warning about debug config not being correct
-	- edit your domain config ..\payara5\glassfish\domains\sormas\config\domain.xml and make sure the java-config node contains:
-	 ``<java-config classpath-suffix="" debug-enabled="true" debug-options="-agentlib:jdwp=transport=dt_socket,address=6009,server=n,suspend=y" ...``
-- Open the Ant window, click on the "+" icon and select the build.xml file from the sormas-base project
-- Execute the "install" and "deploy-serverlibs" scripts in this order
-- Set the default working directory for run configurations: Run -> Edit Configurations -> Templates -> Application -> set the value for *Working directory* to ``$MODULE_WORKING_DIR$``
+	- on unix like systems (Linux/MacOS) you'll have to change permissions of the binaries: `chmod -R +x sormas-cargoserver/target/cargo/installs/payara-*/payara5/bin sormas-cargoserver/target/cargo/installs/payara-*/payara5/glassfish/bin`
+	- the sormas server requires a running postgres database.
+Find more about the PG setup in [sormas-cargoserver](sormas-cargoserver/README.md)
 - Configure code formatting:
 	- install Eclipse Code Formatter for IntelliJ (https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter)
 	- open the plugin settings (Other Settings -> Eclipse Code Formatter) and select "Use the Eclipse Code Formatter"